selalib/selalib.github.io/getting_started.md

 # Getting Started

 To download the developer version you need to use GIT.
-The latest development version of SeLaLib is tracked in the 'main' branch.
+The latest development version of SeLaLib is tracked in the **main** branch.

 Git is tracking and controlling changes in the software.
 Git branches allow frictionless context switching.
 Everything is local so we have